KUNSH-bit/Face-Recognition-based-Anti-Bunking-Attendance-System/README.md

 - Pandas

 ## How It Works
 The ESP32-CAM streams video to a computer.
-The system identifies faces using stored facial encodings and records attendance automatically.
+The system identifies faces using stored photots and records attendance automatically to an exel file.